healthbycounty

 All county-level statistics on this site come from primary government sources.
 We do not republish data from third-party aggregators.
 Our active sources are:

-• CDC County Health Rankings & Roadmaps — a program of the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.
+• County Health Rankings & Roadmaps 2025 — published by the University of Wisconsin Population Health Institute with support from the Robert Wood Johnson Foundation.
 Provides life expectancy, poor/fair health rate, uninsured rate, and a composite of health-behavior and clinical-care measures for every U.S. county.
 We use the most recent annual release.

 • CMS NPPES (National Plan and Provider Enumeration System) — the federal registry of licensed health providers.
 We use it to compute primary-care, mental-health, and dental provider density per 100,000 residents at the county level.